Secrets Provider Plugins

 boot (Pipelex.setup)

-├─ for each plugin in BUILTIN_PLUGINS (SecretsPlugin is one)
+├─ for each built-in plugin (SecretsPlugin is one)

 └─ plugin.register(registrar) # side-effect-free